dylanized/asset-loader/README.md

     assets.init(app.locals, { bundles: bundleObj });

 It's up to you to take care of processing the files and naming them.
-Asset Buddy just gets those names and takes it from there.
+Asset Loader just gets those names and takes it from there.
 You can pass the bundlers filenames with or without an extension.

 In the views, call your bundles like other assets.
 All these would work: